VulpesSoftware/com.vulpes.menus/README.md

 # Vulpes Menu Framework

-A Promise driven game menu framework for Unity.
+The Vulpes Menu Framework is a Promise driven menu system that serves as a companion to Unity’s built-in UI system.

 ## Installing this package